Flip the Switch to Green

 Help protect the environment by recycling linear fluorescent lamps and compact fluorescent light bulbs (CFLs) at the end of their life.

-Searching for Green Products?
-Finding greener products on Grainger.com just got a lot easier.
+Searching for environmentally preferrable products?
+Finding such products on Grainger.com just got a lot easier.

 Help conserve energy with lighting products like halogen, linear fluorescent and LED bulbs from Grainger.
 Here you'll find thousands of more energy-efficient lighting solutions including compact fluorescents and recycling kits to help dispose of old light bulbs.
 Install lighting controls, including dimmers and occupancy sensors, to help reduce your electric bill and take even more costs out of managing your facility.